favonia/cloudflare-ddns/README.markdown

     --certificate-oidc-issuer https://token.actions.githubusercontent.com
   ```

-  Note: this only proves that the Docker image is from this repository, assuming that no one hacks into GitHub or the repository.
+  This only proves that the Docker image is from this repository, assuming that no one hacks into GitHub or the repository.
 It does not prove that the code itself is secure.

 - <details><summary><em>Click to expand:</em> 📚 The updater uses only established open-source Go libraries.</summary>
   - [cloudflare-go](https://github.com/cloudflare/cloudflare-go):\